chef-boneyard/chef-web-docs-2016/includes_dsl_ohai/includes_dsl_ohai_method_shared_methods.rst

      cloud[:private_ips] = Array.new
    end

-and then later on in the same plugin, one can reuse the ``cloud`` object:
+and then later on in the same plugin, the ``cloud`` object can be reused:

 .. code-block:: ruby